-A cyber-resilient mechanism (CRM) can be decomposed into four stages, including Preparation, Protection, Response, and Recovery.
+A cyber-resilient mechanism (CRM) can be decomposed into four stages: Preparation, Protection, Response, and Recovery.
 We also call it a P2R2 CRM.
 The first stage of the CRM is preparation.
 At this stage, we assess the security risk of the cyber system and design appropriate security policies, such as the deployment of honeypots or deception mechanisms \cite{al2019autonomous,pawlick2021game}, training of the employees \cite{greitzer2008combating}, proper configurations of detection systems \cite{zhu2009dynamic}, and the preparation of the backups and contingencies for recovery plans \cite{huang2018distributed}.
 Preparation is often done offline and ahead of the real-time operations.
 Good preparation can help facilitate effective prevention and fast response to unanticipated scenarios in later stages.

 The second stage is prevention.
 At this stage, we implement the designed security policies and protect the cyber systems.
 Some attacks can be easily detected and thwarted in real-time because of the meticulous preparation and design of the security policies.
 For example, consolidating moving targeting defense \cite{zhu2013game} into the communication protocols would make it harder for the attacker to map out the traffic patterns and consequently thwart the denial of service attack.
-Despite this effort, however, there is still a probability for an attacker to become successful, especially for a highly resourceful and stealthy one.
+However, despite this effort, there is still a probability for an attacker to become successful, especially for a highly resourceful and stealthy one.

-The third stage of response is a critical one to defend against attacks when we fail to thwart them at the prevention stage.
+The third stage of response is critical to defending against attacks when we fail to thwart them at the prevention stage.
 At this stage, we acquire the information of the footprint of the attacker and reconfigure the cyber system to minimize the further risk of the attack on the cyber system \cite{reiger2019industrial,haque2018cyber}.
 The response to attacks is delay-sensitive.
-The information acquisition and the response to the observables need to be fast before the attacker moves onto the next stage of its attack.
+The information acquisition and the reaction to the observables need to be fast and done before the attacker moves onto the next stage of its attack.
 A fast response mechanism would rely on the acquired information and the designs at the preparation stage.
 There would be a cost in usability and performance when we respond to the attacks.
 The optimal response mechanism is a result of studying such tradeoffs.